OfficerChul/Online-Networking-Platform/README.md

 # CS 180 Project 5 - A Social Network "Profile" Application

-## Implementations:
+## Implementations

 * **Users can create, edit, and delete accounts for themselves.**
 * **Users can create, edit, and delete profiles.**
 * **Users can create a friends list of other users of the application.**
   * To be friends, both users must have an account, and both must confirm to be friends with one another.

 * **Users can see a list of their sent and received friend requests.
 They can rescind friend requests or confirm them.**
   * If a friend request is rescinded, it will no longer appear for the recipient or the sender.
   * If a friend request is confirmed, it will no longer appear for the recipient or the sender.
 Both users will be added to each other's friend list.